Welcome to the HSCI-CRM Flow Cytometry Core Facility!

 Biosafety Agreement – For all new users.
 Please complete and submit this form if you intend to use our core facility.
 This needs to be submitted to us before scheduling any time.

 Human Sort Document – For anybody bringing live, tested, uninfected human samples (non-BSL2).
 You must bring this form every time you bring live human cells.

-Anybody working with live human cells (non-BSL2 primary or cell lines) MUST also bring documentation stating that the cells have been tested and found negative for HIV, HepB, and HepC and are otherwise non-infectious samples.
+Anybody working with live human cells (non-BSL2 cell lines) MUST also bring documentation stating that the cells have been tested and found negative for HIV, HepB, and HepC and are otherwise non-infectious samples.

 BSL2+ PI Questionnaire - To be filled out by the PI of anyone who wishes to sort BSL2 samples.